vacp2p/rfc/content/docs/rfcs/38/README.md

 Like a petulant child, an infantile adversary responds with the opposite vote of the honest majority on an opinion.

-### Omniscient Coordinated Behavior Adversaries
+### Omniscient Adversaries

+Omniscient adversaries have somhow gained an "unfair" participation in consensus by being able to controlling $f$ of $N$ nodes with an out-of-band "supra-liminal" communication mechansim.
+Such adversaries may use this coordinated behavior to delay or sway honest majority consensus.

+#### Passive Gossip Adversary

+The passive network omniscient adversary is fully aware at all times of the network state.
+Such an adversary can always chose to vote in the most efficient way to block the distributed consenus from finalizing.

+#### Active Gossip Adversary

-An omniscient adversary controls $f$ of $N$ nodes and may inspect, delay, and drop arbitrary messages in the gossip layer, and utilize this to corrupt consensus away from honest decisions to ones favorable to itself.
-It may, of course, choose to participate in an honest manner until defecting is most advantageous.
+An omniscient gossip adversary somehow not only controls $f$ of $N$ nodes, but has also has corrupted communications between nodes such that she may inspect, delay, and drop arbitrary messages.
+She uses this to corrupt consensus away from honest decisions to ones favorable to itself.
+She may, of course, choose to participate in an honest manner until defecting is most advantageous.

 # Future Directions